-2021 Environmental Targets
+2021-2022 Environmental Targets

-The following targets were set in 2008 with the goal of achieving them by 2020.
-Our focus on responding to the pandemic kept us from establishing new targets for 2021, so we have continued to improve on the 2020 targets with the goal of setting new targets next year.
+The following targets were set in 2008 with the goal of achieving them by FY20206.
+Our focus on responding to the pandemic kept us from establishing new targets for 2021-2022, so we have continued to improve on the 2020 targets with the goal of setting new targets next year.

-Note that our progress in 2020-2021 seems substantial.
-This was primarily caused by the closure of our facilities due to social distancing protocols, meaning that our resource consumption and greenhouse gas emissions dropped significantly.
+Note that our progress for 2020-2021 seems substantial.
+This was primarily caused by the temporary closure of some of our facilities due to COVID-19 protocols, meaning that our resource consumption and GHG emissions dropped significantly.
+Slight increases are seen in 2021-2022, due to some reopening of facilities.